-The present call concerns the funds, which DFF will allocate in 2023, within the politically determined area "Strengthened clinical and independent research" as described in: "Agreement on independent research, health, and children and youth between the Danish Government (the Social Democrats, the Liberal Party, and the Moderates), the Green Left, the Denmark Democrats, the Conservative Party, the Red-Green Alliance, the Social Liberal Party, the Danish People's Party, and the Alternative."
+The present call concerns the funds, which DFF will allocate in 2023, within the politically determined area "Better framework for psychiatry" as described in: "Agreement on independent research, health, and children and youth between the Danish Government (the Social Democrats, the Liberal Party, and the Moderates), the Green Left, the Denmark Democrats, the Conservative Party, the Red-Green Alliance, the Social Liberal Party, the Danish People's Party, and the Alternative".
+The allocation of funds further follows from Agreement on a 10-year plan for psychiatry and mental health of 27 September 2022 (between the former Danish Government (the Social Democrats), the Liberal Party, the Green Left, the Social Liberal Party, the Red-Green Alliance, the Conservative Party, the Denmark Democrats, the Danish People's Party, the New Right, the Liberal Alliance, the Alternative, and the Independent Greens).